iot-for-all/iotc-file-upload-device/README.md

 * Select the `Upload Image` telemtry and then the "Add tile" button at the bottom.
 This telemetry is an event that will indicated when a file upload has occurred.
 * Select the "Save" option for this view.

-Create another view for *Editing device and cloud data* and include the `Upload Folder Name` property.
-Name this view *Settings* and save it.
+Create another view for *Editing device and cloud data*
 * Select the "Views" option
 * Select the "Editing device and cloud data" option
 * For the "Form name" enter "Upload options"